-- Statistically, Americans spend over $2000 on unexpected expenses;
+- Statistically, Americans spend over $2000 on unexpected expenses.

-How to celebrate
+How to take part

 When is World Savings Day celebrated in 2022?